 This has led to much more efficient internal logistics, as it provides more space for ready-packaged pallets.
 Before, we used to have the hassle of running from remote storage because space was limited.
 The company works on a just-in-time basis, so 140 additional pallet spaces means a lot.
 Depending on the season, between 300 and 1,800 pallets are dispatched each day.

-Splits in the film used to be a problem when the sharp edges of the corrugated cardboard protruded from the pallet, as this led to splits developing during the folm wrapping process.
-The much softer Antim65 paper has solved this.
+Splits in the film used to be a problem when the sharp edges of the corrugated cardboard protruded from the pallet, as this led to splits developing during the film wrapping process.
+The much softer Antim paper has solved this.

 By using recycled plastic, minimising their use of plastic and now by using less paper, they are able to reduce this level and keep it down.
-Using Antim65 paper reduces the use of paper pulp for interlayer sheets by 22-66%, depending on whether the Antim65 being used is 150 or 350 gram quality.
+Using Antim paper reduces the use of paper pulp for interlayer sheets by 22-66%, depending on whether the Antim being used is 150 or 350 gram quality.
 By way of comparison, the corrugated cardboard used previously weighed 450 grams.